SEP 50001 Silver, Gold & Platinum

 An organization will complete the Declaration, which lists the scorecard points earned and the corresponding level of recognition (Silver, Gold, or Platinum).
-The accuracy of information on the Declaration will be confirmed by the signatures of a top manager within the organization and a qualified energy management professional (50001 CP EnMS who has completed the SEP 50001 Specialist Training for 2019).
+The accuracy of information on the Declaration will be confirmed by the signatures of a top manager within the organization and a qualified energy management professional (Find a 50001 CP EnMS who has both the SEP 50001 (2019) program competency and one of the following certifications: 50001 CP EnMS or CP EnMS – Industrial).
 The Administrator may wish to spot check the data via a telephone call (or webinar) with your energy team leader, top management representative, and the 50001 CP EnMS who performed the Scorecard audit.
 During the call (~30 minutes) to address content related to the Declaration, you may be asked to share evidence in support of the credits claimed.

 Find a 50001 CP EnMS who has completed the SEP 50001 Specialist Training for 2019: Visit the online listing maintained by the Institute of Energy Management Professionals (IEnMP).
 Qualified individuals must have both 50001 CP EnMS listed as a certification and SEP 50001 (2019) listed as one of their programs (which indicates that the individual has completed the specialist training).

 This recognition is valid for up to three months beyond the expiration date of the SEP 50001 certificate.
 Once the organization has been recertified, all Scorecard points must be checked and submitted anew.